nynkelys/notes/notes/notes-google-dev-nanodegree.md

     export default ListContacts

 ### State (current state of application)
-Earlier in this Lesson, we learned that props refer to attributes from parent components.
+Earlier in this lesson, we learned that props refer to attributes from parent components.
 In the end, props represent "read-only" data that are immutable.
 A component's state, on the other hand, represents mutable data that ultimately affects what is rendered on the page.

 Put your data in the App class, as an object to state!
 That way, React can manage the state.